 In the example statement below, the processor refers to the fee as the “Visa Zero AMT & AVS fee.”
 While it lumps the two together, it lists the Visa-set Zero Dollar Verification Fee amount of $0.025.

 This processor also includes the number of transactions to which the fee applied, making it easy to check the math.
-CardFellow clients needn’t worry about checking assessments.
+CardFellow clients don’t have to worry about checking assessments.
 As part of our free statement audit service, we check your interchange and assessments for you.

 Lowering Costs to Take Credit Cards

 Many businesses wonder about lowering their costs to take credit cards.
 In many cases, you can lower costs.
-However, assessments typically aren’t the place you’ll want to focus your energy.
+However, assessments typically aren’t the place you’ll want to focus your energy, as the fees are typically too low to make much difference.
 An exception is if you currently run a lot of transactions for small dollar amounts to verify data and incur regular misuse of authorization fees.
 Since the misuse fee is higher than the zero dollar verification fee, you’ll want to consider changing your process.

 Instead, you’ll want to work on securing the lowest markup over cost.
 You can think of assessments (along with interchange fees) as the wholesale cost of credit card processing.
 As with anything, your goal is to pay as close to wholesale as possible.
 That means securing the lowest processor markup.